Julie Chen Sticking With ‘Big Brother’ For Season 22, Signs New Deal With CBS

 Luckily, it also seems that CBS hasn’t seen any reason to hold off on confirming they’ll be bringing the show back for Season 22 next summer.
 In fact, Deadline details that CBS decided on the show’s renewal back in May, much earlier than they did for the season currently airing.

 What about Celebrity Big Brother?
-Viewers have embraced that spinoff for the past two winters, but so far, there doesn’t seem to be any word yet on a third season on the horizon.
+Viewers have embraced that spinoff for the past two winters, but so far, there doesn’t seem to be any word yet about a third season on the horizon.

 Deadline says that CBB wasn’t a part of Julie’s new deal with the network, nor does the network appear to be planning for it in 2020.
 According to TVLine, CBS says they haven’t made up their mind one way or the other yet.